 Ok, now that we have the cost per pound on refrigerant and the total cost for a fill up I want you, the reader, to keep one thing mind.
 If you have a contractor come out and quote you on a refrigerant fill up be mindful that they are experts in their field, they know your system, they know how to handle refrigerants, and they are certified to handle the refrigerant.

-They will markup the R-22 refrigerant above and beyond the $16.00 that you can buy on Amazon or E-Bay.
+They will markup the R-22 refrigerant above and beyond the $16.00 that you can buy.
 But, you are paying for their expertise.
 It is up to you and your contractor to decide on what is fair.
 If you want to buy a cylinder yourself feel free to visit the links above that I provided, just remember that you need to be EPA certified to purchase R-22.